 What is special about United Airlines?

-United Airlines is a major airline that has major domestic hubs and international flights that cover many regions in the world.
+United Airlines is a major airline that has major domestic hubs and international flights that cover many regions of the world.
 United has been in existence since 1926, initially starting as Varney Air Lines before it evolved into the major airline company that it is today.

 Here are some of the things that make United Airlines special: